 216. Erratic missing on either or both cylinders, and at any speed, indicates, almost invariably, a bad or loose contact in the ignition circuit, but may be due to uneven or dirty circuit-breaker points.
+(Arts.
+80b, 162 and 202a.)
 Erratic missing will occur if the black "earthing" wire to the distributor body is broken.

 217. If this symptom is accompanied by frequent "blowing" of the dynamo fuse or by the lamps flashing bright or burning out, the loose or bad connection is either B or A on the ammeter; or one of the battery connections; or battery junction to "earth" (see Fig. 59); or to the "cut-out" contacts failing to make a sound electrical contact, owing to the presence of dirt or to bad setting of the stop used to limit the movement of the blade.
+(Art.
+133.)
+217a.
+If the earth connection from W (Fig. 59) is defective, this will cause the dynamo fuse to blow.

-ENGINE RUNS ON ONE CYLINDER UNTIL.
-WARM.
+ENGINE RUNS ON ONE CYLINDER UNTIL WARM.

 218. This is generally due to primer failing to supply gas to both cylinders, etc. (see Arts.
 201 and 236), but it may, in very rare cases, be due to a cracked or porous cylinder or to a defective plug.
-The other symptoms accompanying a cracked cylinder are : difficulty in starting, a drop of water on the plug points, bubbles of gas rising through the water in the radiator tank.
+The other symptoms accompanying a cracked cylinder are: difficulty in starting, a drop of water on the plug points, bubbles of gas rising through the water and the presence of oil and the smell of petrol in the radiator tank.